hagerstown/comprehensive-plan/content/04-built-environment/04-land-use-planning.md

 ## Goals and Action Plans
 -	**Allow for some farm-based businesses**
   - Agricultural zones should also allow for some farm-related businesses.
 Farm-related businesses are those involved in the transportation, processing, packaging, and distribution of agricultural products.
--	**Work with Wayne County EDC to develop a commercial or industrial park** _
+-	**Work with Wayne County EDC to develop additional commercial or industrial parks** _